Temple Emanuel Religious School

 participation of the students as the year progresses.
 Once a month parents are invited to participate.
 This provides an excellent opportunity for students to implement the knowledge acquired in the classroom.

-Students and parents meet once a month in a parent led group.
+Students and parents meet once a week on Sundays, 9:30 – 11 am.
 This less formal structure accommodates the varying degrees of maturity of preschoolers as well as allowing the parents to form a “chevra” (camaraderie) with the families who will be moving through religious school together.

 Students meet in a traditional classroom setting on Sundays, 9:30 am – 12:00 noon to enjoy learning the basics of Hebrew aleph-bet, Jewish festivals, Torah stories, mitzvot (commandments) and traditions.
 The weekly program includes music, arts and crafts, games, stories and hands-on activities.